pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 Then, we can generate different types of queries, such as:

 #### a.
-Get all service objects
+Get all controller objects

-If we want to obtain all objects of a specific type, such as all our service objects, we can create this query by specifying the name of the type and considering all other fields generic.
+If we want to obtain all objects of a specific type, such as all our controller objects, we can create this query by specifying the name of the type and considering all other fields generic.
 Generic fields are specified by using a star to indicate "any".
-For example, to obtain the two services, we can do the following query:
+For example, to obtain the two controllers, we can do the following query:

 {{< tabsection >}}